 Pathology of Kyphotic Deformity In Spinal Tuberculosis

-In most of the cases, the tuberculous lesion starts as a paradiscal inflammation.
-Gradually, as disease progresses the vertebral end plates become structurally weak and intervertebral disc starts ballooning/herniating into the diseased vertebral body, visualized on x-ray as reduced disc space.
+In most of the cases, the tuberculous lesion starts as a paradisical inflammation.
+Gradually, as the disease progresses the vertebral endplates become structurally weak and intervertebral disc starts ballooning/herniating into the diseased vertebral body, visualized on x-ray as reduced disc space.

-In cervical and lumbar spine, the line of weight transmission is in posterior half of vertebral bodies.
-Therefore, there is first obliteration of natural cervical and/or lumbar lordosis and later on kyphosis starts appearing.
+In the cervical and lumbar spine, the line of weight transmission is in the posterior half of vertebral bodies.
+Therefore, there is the first obliteration of natural cervical and/or lumbar lordosis and later on, kyphosis starts appearing.

-In a usual scenario, in developing nations, about 95% patients show a clinically detectable kyphosis or reversal of normal lordosis, by the time patient seeks consultation of specialist.
+In a usual scenario, in developing nations, about 95% patients show a clinically detectable kyphosis or reversal of normal lordosis, by the time patient seeks the consultation of a specialist.

 Natural History of Kyphotic Deformity

 Tuberculosis preferentially affects the anterior structures of the vertebral column in over 90% of cases.
 Although chemotherapy may inactivate the disease, vertebral collapse will continue until the healthy vertebral bodies in the region of the kyphosis meet anteriorly and consolidate.

 In paradiscal lesions, the intervening discs are destroyed early, allowing the cancellous bone on either side to come into contact and achieve bony fusion, which is the hallmark of healing of spinal tuberculosis.
 When the disease is severe with the complete destruction of entire vertebral segments, the defect in the anterior column is too extensive for such a healing process to occur.

 The severity of deformity depends on the extent of destruction, the age of the patient, and the level of the lesion.

 The deformity progresses in two distinct phases

 The changes in the first 18 months during the period of activity of the disease.